Stary2001/3ds_tools/README.md

 	* Requires either full movable.sed or just the keyY (obtainable via seedminer?)

 If no arguments are passed, these tools will look in either `%appdata%\3DS\` on Windows or `$HOME/.3ds/` on macOS/Linux for the files required.

+# License
+This project is covered under the MIT License - see the LICENSE file.